-- Make sure you have read and work within the guidelines of The VIP policies and procedures; including health and safety, lone working and risk assessment protocols. - Make sure you have the emergency contact details of the Young Person/Service User you are working with. - You know how to contact your operational safeguarding lead, who are the designated 'on call' members of staff.
+- Make sure you have read and work within the guidelines of The VIP policies and procedures; including health and safety, lone working and risk assessment protocols. - Make sure you have the emergency contact details of the Young Person/Service User you are working with. - You know how to contact your designated safeguarding lead. - If meeting with a young person or family outside of normal working hours (9-5pm) familiarise yourself with the management on call rota.
+Inform the Manager that you will be meeting with said young person/family prior to visit. - You have the necessary contact details for other The VIP staff and trustees. - You have your mobile phone with you. - You have conducted a risk assessment and have identified the first aid(er) and emergency exits.

-- You have the necessary contact details for other The VIP staff and trustees. - You have your mobile phone with you. - You have conducted a risk assessment and have identified the first aid(er) and emergency exits.
+Contact details for Designated safeguarding lead:

-Contact details for Operational safeguarding lead: Ashley McMahon, Head of Therapeutic Ops, The VIP: 07521 508407
+Ashley McMahon, Head of Therapeutic Ops,